Tim Wonnacott: Television

-In July 2003, Wonnacott replaced David Dickinson as the daytime host of the popular BBC One television programme Bargain Hunt.
+In July 2003, Wonnacott replaced David Dickinson as the daytime host of BBC One television programme Bargain Hunt.
 The original contract was for 30 shows, but this was extended to over 350 shows in the light of his appeal to viewers.

 Wonnacott is currently the narrator of BBC TV's Antiques Road Trip and Celebrity Antiques Road Trip.
-The programmes' format involves two experts (and, in the celebrity version, two celebrities as well) driving around the country in a classic car visiting antique shops and buying objects out of a starting budget of £200.
+The programme's format involves two experts (and, in the celebrity version, two celebrities as well) driving around the country in a classic car visiting antique shops and buying objects out of a starting budget of £400.
 The items that are purchased are sold by auction at the end of each episode; the resulting profits or losses are rolled over until the road trip comes to an end—usually after five days—when the person with the most money is deemed the winner.
+Since season 27 the format was changed to a "best of 5 auctions" format; initially with a sum of £1500 to last the whole trip, then amended to £300 per episode, with no profits or losses being rolled forward.
+This allowed the auction of several days shopping to be filmed in one go at one auction simplifying and streamlining the production process, since there is no need to wait for the results of one auction before filming the next shopping segment.
 In the celebrity version, only one auction is featured and there is no roll-over.

 His other TV appearances include BBC One's Restoration, The Divine Michelangelo, Test the Nation, Ready, Steady, Cook, This Morning, Top Gear, Going, Going, Gone, Going for a Song, Light Lunch, The Antiques Show, Put Your Money Where Your Mouth Is, The Great Antiques Hunt, Buried Treasures, and Royal Upstairs Downstairs.

 On 29 August 2014, Wonnacott was announced as a contestant on the twelfth series of Strictly Come Dancing.
 He was partnered with Australian dancer Natalie Lowe.
 The couple were eliminated in week 4, after dancing the paso doble, in favour of Mark Wright and Karen Hauer staying in the competition.
-After being eliminated, Tim reflected: "It’s a great treat to be on a programme like Strictly.
-For an old geezer like me, who comes along in his 64th year and he’s slightly portly, and he thinks he’s a bit over the hill, this last month, with this delightful teacher, has taken me to a very special place".

 On 16 September 2015, it was reported that he was no longer to host Bargain Hunt for personal reasons, after an alleged disagreement with producers.

 Personal life

-Wonnacott was born in Barnstaple, north Devon, England, the younger son of local auctioneer Major Raymond Wonnacott and his wife Pamela Frog.
+Wonnacott was born in Barnstaple, north Devon, England, the younger son of local auctioneer Major Raymond Wonnacott and his wife Pamela.
 He was brought up in Devon.
 His elder brother Paul died in the late 1960s.

 He married Helen (born August 1956) in 1984; they have three children.
-He ran Sotheby's operations in North West England when he lived in Cheshire.